Skip to Content

 If you have extra time in Fredericksburg, consider taking a day trip to Marble Falls.

-Marble Falls is a great little lakeside town containing fun, boutique shops, and an epic pie shop, Bluebonnet Cafe.
+Marble Falls is a great little lakeside town with fun boutique shops and an epic pie shop, Bluebonnet Cafe.

-Of course, it is also a great area to see all of the Texas bluebonnets if you are visiting during the spring months.
+Of course, it is also a great area to see all of the Texas bluebonnets if you visit during spring.

 If you have time, you can also check out nearby Johnson City, TX.
 Johnson City is full of history and well worth exploring!